GrantEdwards/Linux-Multiboot/README.md

 You want to manually control the partition choice and installation layout.
-This may be called something like "advanced layout" or "advanced partition" or "manual partitioning" or something similar.
+This may be called something like "advanced layout" or "advanced partition" or "manual partitioning" or similar.

 Once you get to the manual partitioning menus/screens: